Spring 2020 First-Time International Student Advising Checklist

 The Degree Progress Report (DPR) and Planner, can be used to check the placement of your transfer courses into CSUN degree requirement sections and plan out your remaining requirements at CSUN.

 The University Catalog describes every major, all courses CSUN offers, and provides vital information about academic policies and university regulations.

 The Degree Road Map helps you plan and preview your recommended course sequence to complete your degree in 2-4 years.
 Remember that the Degree Road Map is just a recommendation and may not fit each student the same due to different transfer work and placement exam results.
 Actual degree planning should be made in consultation with an academic advisor.

+8) INTERNATIONAL NEW STUDENT ORIENTATION.
 New Student Orientation is mandatory!
 This half day event will welcome you to the university, provide important first semester information, and enable you to meet fellow international students.
-New International Student Orientation is January 16th, you are not required to attend any other orientation day.
+New International Student Orientation is January 15th, you are not required to attend any other orientation day.
 Be aware registration may not be available until late December.

 The "Foreign" hold is placed by the International & Exchange Student Center (IESC) for proof of health insurance.
 IESC also requires students to complete their immigration requirements which includes transfer of your sevis record, an online immigration session, and check-in upon arrive with copies of your immigration documents.
 Please see “Immigration Requirements for Spring 2020 Admits” for details.

 11) HEALTH INSURANCE.
 International Students are required to have adequate health insurance throughout the duration of their F-1 student status as mandated by the California State University Chancellor's office.
 Please review details and instructions for CSUN Health Insurance Requirement.
 Students will need to purchase or submit proof of health insurance to IESC by January 9, 2020 or preferably within two weeks of enrollment.
 Students may risk being dropped from classes if insurance requirement is not met.